 An oxbow lake forms when a meander gets separated from a river, and thus becomes an independent lake.
-That happens a lot with the very snaky rivers crossing the low and flat lands of the rainforests.
+That happens a lot with the very snaky rivers crossing the low and flatlands of the rainforests.

-Back to the hoatzin, that chicken-sized bird was among my top animal-spotting goals of my journey in the Peruvian Amazon.
+Back to the hoatzin, that chicken-sized bird was among the top animal-spotting goals of my journey in the Peruvian Amazon.
 I just love this bird.
 It is not like just any other bird.
 When you spot it, you immediately notice that it’s special.
 When you know a bit more about its biology and its anatomy, it’s not just special but totally bizarre!

-I gathered these facts to show you why this bird is such an oddity:
+I gathered these facts to show you why this bird is such an oddity.